Spilkey/csci3055u-project-template/README.md

 > - _History_

       The language scala was invented by Martin Odersky.
-He started off making a language called Funnel at his university (EPFL).
-      The language was not very pleasent to use in practice since it was minimal and new users would struggle.
-This led him to start
+He started off making a language called Funnel at his university (EPFL).The language was not very pleasent to use in practice since it was minimal and new users would struggle.
-      developing a language called scala in 2001.
+      This led him to start developing a language called scala in 2001.
 Scala first released in 2003.

 > - _Some interesting features_